rackerlabs/rackspace-how-to/content/cloud-load-balancers/configure-a-load-balancer.md

-    - **On the Rackspace Service Network**: This is the best option for load balancing two cloud servers because it enables the load-balancing traffic to run on the Rackspace Cloud internal network, or ServiceNet.
+    - **On the Rackspace Service Network**: This is the best option for load balancing two cloud servers because it enables the load-balancing traffic to run on the Rackspace Cloud internal network or ServiceNet.
-      This option has two advantages: the rate limit on ServiceNet is double the rate limit on the public interface, and traffic between cloud servers isn't charged for bandwidth.
+      This option has two advantages: the rate limit on ServiceNet is double the rate limit on the public interface, and traffic between cloud servers has no charge for bandwidth.

 6. Choose the protocol and port that you want to use.
 The port adjusts to the protocol that you select, but you can also manually edit the port.